 These reforms modernized agri-supply chains, reduced postharvest losses, and supported climateresilient farming practices through green finance initiatives.
-This transformation in the 172 credit landscape helped enhance rural incomes and directly contributed to India's postpandemic rural economic recovery and inclusive growth.
+This transformation in the credit landscape helped enhance rural incomes and directly contributed to India's postpandemic rural economic recovery and inclusive growth.

+ESG Financing:

-ESG Financing: In 2018, ESG financing in India was relatively unheard of.
+In 2018, ESG financing in India was relatively unheard of.
 While environmental awareness and social responsibility of investment decisions was growing, actual financing activity was quite limited.
 Issuances of green bonds was low, and there was little to no institutional support.
 But this was the early stage that helped lay the groundwork for introducing sustainability in India's financial ecosystem.
-The actual impact on economic and socially responsible financing.
+The actual impact on economic development was minimal, but it initiated thoughts about sustainable and environmentally and socially responsible financing.